gibber-cc/gibber/docs/input/audio/drums.md

 There are a few different drum kits that come with Gibber (with hopefully more to follow).
 The kits are electronic (the default), original and beatbox.
 The example below shows how to load a different than the default electronic one.

-Finally, note that each individual sound is actually an instance of the Gibber Sampler object.
+Finally, note that each individual sound is actually an instance of the Gibber [Sampler][sampler] object.
 This means you can add effects to the individual sounds in addition to the kit as a whole.

 Example:
 ```